The River of Merit: A Guide to the Sacred Rituals of Cambodian Buddhism

 The Buddhist repertoire is vast, and specific suttas (discourses) are chosen by the monks to suit the needs of each particular ceremony.

-• For Auspicious Occasions: During a wedding or the blessing of a new home, monks will often chant the **Mangala Sutta** (the Discourse on Blessings).
+• For Auspicious Occasions: During a wedding or the blessing of a new home, monks will often chant the Mangala Sutta (the Discourse on Blessings).
 This text outlines the thirty-eight highest blessings in life, such as supporting one's parents, practicing generosity, and living a righteous life.
-Chanting it is an invocation of these positive conditions for the hosts.
+Chanting is an invocation of these positive conditions for the hosts.

 • For Peace and Protection: The Metta Sutta (the Discourse on Loving-Kindness) is a powerful chant used to radiate feelings of boundless, unconditional love and goodwill to all beings.
 It is often used to calm disputes, to create a peaceful atmosphere, and to protect against anger and ill will.